pdognin/pdognin.github.io/about.markdown

 permalink: /about/
 ---

-This is a website about my research
+I am a Research Scientist at IBm Research AI.
+This website presents some of my research work.
-You can find the source code for Jekyll at GitHub: